RamyAtassi/livestorm_sales_ops/README.md

 # livestorm_sales_ops
-Small scripts to query data from Pipedrive
+Script to query data from Pipedrive